choxi/choxi.github.com/_posts/2012-2-17-did-you-hear-we-got-osama.md

 ---
-  title: Did You Guys Hear We Got Osama?
+  title: Did You Hear We Got Osama?
   layout: post
 ---